macpal37/BigRedAdventure/INSTALL.md

 ## Running the Game

+Unzip ms1.zip.
+Then open the folder ms1 in VSCode.
-To run the game, simply type `make play` to begin the game.
+Finally, to run the game, open the terminal and simply type `make play` to begin the game.

 # ENJOY :)